datreant/datreant/docs/bundles.rst

 Note that for members that lack a given key, the value returned in the corresponding list is ``None``.
-Since ``None`` is not a valid value for a category, this unambibuously marks the key as being absent for these members.
+Since ``None`` is not a valid value for a category, this unambiguously marks the key as being absent for these members.

 Likewise we have ::